iterative/dvc.org/content/docs/start/data-and-model-versioning.md

 defines data file versions.
 Git itself provides the version control.
 DVC in turn creates these `.dvc` files, updates them, and synchronizes DVC-tracked data in the <abbr>workspace</abbr> efficiently to match them.

+## Model versioning

+Apart from data files, DVC eases the way you work with models.
+Models in a project usually change more frequently than data files and they need to be kept in sync with changes in other elements of a project.
+Model files are no different than data files when it comes to tracking their versions.
+DVC also provides means to track minor changes in model files without fully checking in to underlying VCS.
+In later sections of this series, you'll see how DVC enables to track changes in pipelines consisting of multiple model and data files.

 ## Large datasets versioning